Do you struggle with eczema? I have for years. Today, I'm sharing some of my natural remedies for eczema that have worked for me over time.

 I have been dealing with eczema since I was 11 year old.
 I have a more unusual form called dyshyriotic eczema, which only affects my hands (and when I was younger, my feet too).
 For the majority of that time, I was on steroid creams.
 Of course, this was before I knew better and started avoiding pharmaceutical interventions.

 Winter is the worst time for eczema.
 I try to prevent it, but there are times when I do have to treat it because prevention isn't enough.
-Now, I treat my eczema solely with natural remedies.
+Now, I rely solely on natural remedies for eczema.
 The remedies I use now are just as effective, if not more effective, than the toxic steroid cream I was on for about 20 years.

 Here are my top 5 recommendations for preventing and treating eczema naturally: